holidayextras/partner-api-docs/site/payment-gateway/integration.md

 </script>
 ```

-**NOTE:** When you're integratiing the payment script you will need to use its staging version located at https://payment-gateway-staging.holidayextras.co.uk/payment.staging.1.0.0.min.js
+**NOTE:** When you're integrating the payment script you will need to use its staging version located at https://payment-gateway-staging.holidayextras.co.uk/payment.staging.1.0.0.min.js

 The placeholder div is used by the payment script to put the appropriate DOM elements it needs in order to get the customer card details.